Free or Cheap Activities in Wellington

 Reach the lookout on Mt Victoria for views of Wellington city.
 Additionally, part of the walk was used in The Lord of the Rings when the Hobbits hide from the black riders outside of The Shire.
 To get there, you can start at the eastern end of Courtenay Place, cross Cambridge Terrace and Kent Terrace, walk along Majoribanks Street until you see the sign to the Southern Walkway.
 Follow the Summit Walkway to the lookout!

-4. shop on Cuba street
+4. Shop on Cuba Street – FREE

 Known as a bit of a hipster/hippy joint, Cuba Street holds quirky clothes stores, cafes, restaurants, and op shops.
 Take some photos, check out the sculptures and embrace the culture.

 If you’re into your politics and architecture, then you are in for a treat.
 Learn about New Zealand politics and see the earthquake reinforcements on this free tour of Wellington’s Parliament buildings.
+With all the security restrictions attached to this tour, we consider it a must-do only if you are scraping the barrel of what to do in Wellington on a budget.

-7. Have a drink
+7. Have a Drink – CHEAP

-8. See wildlife at zealandia
+8. See Wildlife at Zealandia – CHEAP

 This will take you past ice cream parlours vital nutrients needed to survive the walk along Oriental Bay and past many sculptures including hidden poetry in the concrete.
 And when you are done walking move onto #10 on our list.

 There are heaps of places to sit along the waterfront.
 Watch as all kinds of people skateboard, longboard, scooter, cycle, run and walk on by.
+Believe us, this is one of the most iconic Wellington attractions.

-11. go to the cinema
+11. Go to the Cinema – CHEAP

 Wellington is known as the windy capital so the weather can rapidly change.
 If you find yourself in Wellington on a rainy day, check out one of the few cinemas in the city.
 The Event Cinema at The Embassy on Kent Terrace plays all the latest blockbusters and does a “Cheap Tuesday”.
 We also recommend a special trip to the Roxy Cinema in Miramar for a tiptop cinema experience!

 If you are a bit of a foodie, then Wellington is the place to be!
 What’s more, you can enjoy the cuisine of Wellington while being on a budget.
 Take a look at our Cheap Eats in Wellington.
+This should pump you back up after all those other activities in Wellington you tackled.

-13. Explore the Botanic Garden
+13. Explore the Botanic Garden – FREE

-15. Chill out at Frank Kitt’s park
+15. Chill Out at Frank Kitt’s Park – FREE

 It’s the hipster go-to park on the Wellington Waterfront with plenty of grassy areas to relax on a warm day.
 There’s an amazing children’s playground if you’re travelling with kids.
 Plus, head down there on Tuesday nights to see the fire jugglers practising their mesmerising craft!